A6GibKm/ConfettiSuite/README.md

 ### New aditions

-Added an option to show % of meele hits blocked after combat, due to problem with the combat log API this number will be around 0.5-1% lower than the number on warcraftlogs.
+Added an option to show % of meele hits blocked after combat, due to problem with the combat log API this number will be strictly lower than the number on warcraftlogs (around 0.5-1% for a 6 min fight).
 Have in mind that warcraft logs also makes mistakes and sometimes it shows more hits that the ones that actually existed (hits not shown in the in-game combat log).

 Added an option to show spell reflected abilities.